bot-app/trading/docs/faq.md

 ### How do I search the bot logs for something?

 By default, the bot writes its log into stderr stream.
-This is implemented this way so that you can easily separate the bot's diagnostics messages from Backtesting, Edge and Hyperopt results, output from other various Freqtrade utility sub-commands, as well as from the output of your custom `print()`'s you may have inserted into your strategy.
+This is implemented this way so that you can easily separate the bot's diagnostics messages from Backtesting, Edge and Hyperopt results, output from other various Trading utility sub-commands, as well as from the output of your custom `print()`'s you may have inserted into your strategy.
 So if you need to search the log messages with the grep utility, you need to redirect stderr to stdout and disregard stdout.

 * In unix shells, this normally can be done as simple as:
 ```shell